cscart/docs/en/user_guide/addons/customer_to_vendor_communication/index.rst

 Communication with Customers
 ++++++++++++++++++++++++++++

 The **Message center** add-on allows you and your vendors to stay in touch with customers.
-On the **Customers → Message center** page, vendors or marketplace owners can:
+On the **Users → Message center** page, vendors or marketplace owners can:

 * read customers' messages;